-Incidence of thyroid cancer has been increasing worldwide with a 3-fold increase in the US since the 1990s.
-The degree to which this increase is due to a true increase in incidence or reflects the ways that thyroid cancer is found with modern technology (the mode of detection) is a question that has not been broadly examined.
+Incidence of thyroid cancer has been increasing worldwide with a three-fold increase in the U.S. since the 1990s.
+The degree to which this increase is due to a true rise in incidence or reflects detection via modern technology is a question that has not been broadly examined.
 Thyroid cancer, like prostate cancer, is a disease that people can die with, never knowing they had it.
 To this end, determining how mode of detection plays a role in increased incidence is critical to understanding trends in epidemiologic data.

-University of Vermont (UVM) Cancer Center member and UVM Larner College of Medicine Assistant Professor, Mirabelle Sajisevi, MD and senior author Louise Davies, MD, UVM alum BS - 1992 and residency 2003, now of Geisel School of Medicine at Dartmouth, and colleagues conducted a retrospective analysis of over one-thousand patients in four countries (South Africa, Denmark, the United States of America, and Canada) who had undergone thyroid-directed surgery to determine how thyroid nodules and cancers come to attention.
+University of Vermont (UVM) Cancer Center member and Larner College of Medicine Assistant Professor of Surgery Mirabelle Sajisevi, M.D., senior author Louise Davies, M.D., a 1992 UVM undergraduate alum and former UVM resident currently at Geisel School of Medicine at Dartmouth, and colleagues conducted a retrospective analysis of over one-thousand patients in four countries (South Africa, Denmark, the United States of America, and Canada) who had undergone thyroid-directed surgery to determine how thyroid nodules and cancers come to attention.
 In addition, the authors set out to see if modes of detection varied depending on geographic region.

 Given the large number of asymptomatic patients with thyroid nodules, the authors are now evaluating the use of educational outreach and monitoring approaches for patients with low-risk thyroid nodules and cancers, to decrease the risk of overtreatment in the future.